 The property is currently known for its SEDEX-type deposits and disseminated and replacement gold deposits potential.
 All conductive anomalies appear to be caused by a graphitic shear zone mineralized in pyrite and pyrrhotite.
-The Dumulon showing is associated with a carbonate dyke, 60 cm wide, embedded in an outcrop of metasediments.
+The Dumoulon showing is associated with a carbonate dyke, 60 cm wide, embedded in an outcrop of metasediments.

-The Dumulon project offers lithium potential in a well-established area.
+The Dumoulon project offers lithium potential in a well-established area.
 The lithium pegmatites tend to occur in swarms in the volcano-sedimentary units.
-The Dumulon property covers a large part of the regional volcano-sedimentary unit, a favourable unit that hosts Nemaska Lithium's Wabouchi deposit and the Lemarre showing.
+The Dumoulon property covers a large part of the regional volcano-sedimentary unit, a favourable unit that hosts Nemaska Lithium's Wabouchi deposit and the Lemarre showing.

-No exploration and evaluation expenses were recorded during the three-month period ended November 30, 2024.
+Evaluation and exploration expenses of \$62,800 were incurred during the nine-month period ended May 31, 2025.